younata/personal_knowledge/src/living/job_seeking.md

 - How reliable is your CI?
 What all do you have CI doing for you?
 (Verifying tests is usually a given)

 - What's the PR flow like for you all?
+  - How is the flow when a PR gets updated after being marked as approved?
 - How do you verify things work before deploying?
 What's the workflow like after a PR gets merged?

 ### Automation and Deployment